HealthML/active-segmentation/docs/source/configuration.rst

 .. index:: ! items_to_label

 * *items_to_label*
-    Number of items that should be selected for labeling in the active learning run.
+    Number of items that should be selected for labeling in each active learning iteration.
 Defaults to ``1``.

 .. _batch_size_unlabeled_set-label: